 Disagreement is not a bad thing – it happens all the time, and more often than not no one cares.
 But, there are other times where we care a lot.
 And it’s necessary to be able to navigate those times if you want to be able to make change.
 Developed through research at the Project on Negotiation at Harvard Law School, we value the Difficult Conversations methodology because it provides insight and practical tools for how to discuss what matters most.
 The best resource: Difficult Conversations [Book].

 Emergent Learning occurs when people embed learning processes into the work they already do, and continuously use the learning they glean to achieve their goals.
 We have found emergent learning incredibly useful in our own work, particularly the identification of a central learning question, and the discipline of tracking the ideas and hypotheses that emerge through meetings, events, research, and other resources.
-To see some concrete examples of these tools, check out The 4QP Emergent Learning PlatformTM [Article].
+To learn more about this, check out our blog post, What the Heck is Emergent Learning?

 Mindfulness is the state of being active and open to the present.
 When you're mindful, you observe your thoughts and feelings from a distance, and are awakened to experiences.
 If that sounds a bit woo-woo to you, it did to us at first, too.
 But, there’s neuroscience that backs it up, and we have seen the power of using simple and short mindfulness techniques to help individuals and groups “get present” in ways that help them be open and productive.
 Check out the Search Inside Yourself Institute’s The Merits of Mindfulness at Work (Backed by Science) [Blog Post].